-Would you like to enter the fascinating field of forensic science but don’t have a traditional science background?
-Our Forensic Investigation course allows students without a science background, or those with a specific interest in this field, to acquire knowledge relating to the use of forensic techniques in a wide range of criminal investigations.
-These include areas such as sport and competition, consumer protection and authenticity, wildlife crime, and various forms of terrorism.
+Our Forensic Investigation degree allows students without a traditional science background, or those with a specific interest in this field, to acquire knowledge relating to the use of forensic techniques in a wide range of criminal investigations.

 You will study a diverse range of subject areas relevant to forensic investigation, including crime scene investigation, collection and analysis of evidence, the structure and processes which regulate the criminal justice system and laws associated with criminal investigation.